Texas Drunk Driving Accident Lawyer

 Drunk driving accidents come at a huge cost to society, and they come at a huge cost to injured victims and family members who experience the loss of a loved one due to the carelessness of a drunk driver.
 While nothing can ever eliminate the pain of an injury or death caused by a drunk driver, victims could be entitled to compensation for their losses.

 The board-certified personal injury attorneys at Roberts & Roberts Law Firm represent victims of drunk driving car accidents in Tyler, Longview and across East Texas.
-We have been helping people move forward after serious auto accidents for more than 25 years.
+We have been helping people move forward after serious auto accidents for nearly 40 years.

 Contact us now at 903-597-6000 or fill out our online contact form.
 There is no charge for the initial review.
 The call costs you nothing … it could mean everything.